Best Science Curriculum for Self-Contained Classrooms | SPED Lesson Planner

 Science A-Z

-Science A-Z provides leveled readers, experiments, vocabulary, and printable resources that work well for differentiated small-group instruction.
-Its broad range of reading levels makes it useful for classrooms where students need the same topic presented in very different ways.
+Science A-Z provides leveled readers, experiments, vocabulary, and printable resources that work well for differentiated small-group science instruction.
+It is useful when one self-contained classroom needs the same science concept presented across multiple reading, language, and comprehension levels.

 Pros